Piera Gelardi Created A Company Where Style And Creativity Knows No Bounds

 ”

-We've included some of our favourite moments from the chat below, but make sure to subscribe to season one of UnStyled on iTunes for the whole damn thing.
+We've included some of our favorite moments from the chat below, but make sure to subscribe to season one of UnStyled on iTunes for the whole damn thing.

 What was one of the most significant things that happened when you were growing up that really clarified for you who you were, or how you wanted to express yourself through the things you wore?